qgallouedec/image_classification_instructions/README.md

 ## To be handed in

-This work (KNN and MLP) must be done individually.
-The expected output is the repository containing the complete, minimal and functional code corresponding to the tutorial on https://gitlab.ec-lyon.fr.
+This work must be done individually.
+The expected output is a repository on https://gitlab.ec-lyon.fr.
+It must contain the complete, minimal and functional code corresponding to this tutorial.
 To see the details of the expected, see the Evaluation section.

 The last commit is due before 11:59 pm on Sunday, November 6, 2022.
 Subsequent commits will not be considered.